-- LEOCS meets with ARC of Larimer County, a community agency to help guide web accessibility mapping. - Digital Accessibility Team including CAO, CPIO, IT, Operation Services, Purchasing, Equity Office, CMO. - Review of City policies by Equity and Inclusion Officer and LEOCS. - New members of the Disability Advisory Board were selected and appointed. - Ongoing training on topics such as Title VI and Digital Accessibility. - Ongoing Digital Accessibility Team Meetings to discuss progress with HB 21-1110. - Communications staff began trainings regarding PDF accessibility; trained staff began coaching other staff on best practices. - FAQ document created for staff to understand requirements, next steps, and responsibilities. - Information and Communications Technology (ICT) inventory completed by Service Areas.
-Results shared with Nelnet. - Under the City website legal disclaimer page, updated Reasonable Accommodation Request, ADA/Accessibility Complaint Form, Digital Accessibility Complaint Form, and Title VI Complaint Form on FCGov.com. - Meeting with ADOBE company, training for staff have also met with other vendors to inform them of accessibility requirements and expectations.
-For example, the procurement of a new website vendor (Granicus) and parameters around what will be required of the new site, specific to the City and Colorado law.
+- LEOCS meets with ARC of Larimer County, a community agency to help guide web accessibility mapping. - Digital Accessibility Team including CAO, CPIO, IT, Operation Services, Purchasing, Equity Office, CMO. - Review of City policies by Equity and Inclusion Officer and LEOCS. - New members of the Disability Advisory Board were selected and appointed. - Ongoing training on topics such as Title VI and Digital Accessibility. - Ongoing Digital Accessibility Team Meetings to discuss progress with HB 21-1110. - Onboarding meeting for introductions to Nelnet, hired consultant to address Digital Accessibility requirements. - Communications staff began trainings regarding PDF accessibility; trained staff began coaching other staff on best practices. - FAQ document created for staff to understand requirements, next steps, and responsibilities. - Tech/software inventory completed by Service Areas.
+Results shared with Nelnet.

-- Team members attended the National ADA Symposium - Staff Training session planned for Q3-4. - Purchasing Accessibility Consultant initiated. - Provided an overview of HB 21-1110, the OIT adopted rules, and best practices to management staff. - LEOCS contact information added to City website. - Evaluate contracts from peer cities for hiring a consultant to assist the City in meeting accessibility requirements: - Leverage peer cities for RFP search. - o Consultant selection and scope of work; contract signing in June with Nelnet. - Consultant will provide a Digital Accessibility Roadmap to complete a comprehensive analysis of the City's current state of digital information and communication technology (ICT) accessibility, to prepare the City for a future audit and remediation in Phase II.
-Developed enhanced City intranet resources and guidelines pertaining to accessibility, e.g. graphics and design-related elements, digital documents (PDFs, etc.), website requirements (WCAG), IVR (TTY/TDD) resources/vendors. - Internal SharePoint page created to help guide City staff on best practices learned regarding accessibility and HB 21-1110, offer resources and guidance on questions around accessibility and began a framework for staff to follow to best meet the expectations of HB 21-1110. - Consultant delivered first draft of the Digital Accessibility Roadmap and City of Fort Collins Progress to Date Report.
+- Under the City website legal disclaimer page, updated Reasonable Accommodation Request, ADA/Accessibility Complaint Form, Digital Accessibility Complaint Form, and Title VI Complaint Form on FCGov.com. - Meeting with ADOBE company, training for staff have also met with other vendors to inform them of accessibility requirements and expectations.
+For example, the procurement of a new website vendor (Granicus) and parameters around what will be required of the new site, specific to FOCO and Colorado law. - Team members attending the ADA Symposium - Purchasing Accessibility Consultant initiated. - Provided an overview of HB 21-1110, the OIT adopted rules, and best practices to management staff. - LEOCS contact information added to City website. - Evaluate contracts from peer cities for hiring a consultant to assist the City in meeting accessibility requirements: - Leverage peer cities for RFP search. - Consultant selection and scope of work; contract signing in June. - Consultant will provide a Digital Accessibility Roadmap to complete a comprehensive analysis of the City's current state of digital information and communication technology (ICT) accessibility, recommendations for remediation, and an evaluation of the level of effort required to evaluate compliance. - Developed enhanced City intranet resources and guidelines pertaining to accessibility, e.g. graphics and design-related elements, digital documents (PDFs, etc.), website requirements (WCAG), IVR (TTY/TDD) resources/vendors. - Internal SharePoint page created to help guide City staff on best practices learned regarding accessibility and HB 21-1110, offer resources and guidance on questions around accessibility and began a framework for staff to follow to best meet the expectations of HB 21-1110. - Consultant delivered first draft of the Digital Accessibility Roadmap and City of Fort Collins Progress to Date Report.